orthopus/01-myocoach/docs/manufacturing-manual.md

 ![assemblage_brassard](./assets/assemblage_brassard.png)

-* 1️⃣ Insert the strap into the side openings of the media.
+* :one: Insert the strap into the side openings of the media.
-> 💡The strap must be forced in.
+> :bulb: The strap must be forced in.

-* 2️⃣ Insert the Ottobock 13E202 sensor into the holder, taking care to force the strap between the holder and the sensor.
+* :two: Insert the Ottobock 13E202 sensor into the holder, taking care to force the strap between the holder and the sensor.
->💡The sensor must go to mechanical stop in the holder.
+>:bulb:The sensor must go to mechanical stop in the holder.

 ### Adjustments and positioning
 The design of the sensor holder and especially the design of the slot where the cable passes through offers a certain freedom of positioning between the two sensors.
 This freedom of movement allows the two EMG sensors to be correctly positioned above the user's muscle areas.